What is a Holistic Nutritionist?

-Registered Dietitians hold University degrees and they go through rigorous training including the completion of an internship, but they differ somewhat in philosophy and technique with clients.
-Many dietitians focus on caloric intake and Canada's Food Guide (although more and more are open to an individualized approach!) while a Registered Holistic Nutrition Practitioner will concentrate on how the body biochemically reacts to the absorption, digestion and assimilation of food.
+Registered Dieticians hold University degrees and they go through rigorous training including the completion of an internship, but they differ somewhat in philosophy and technique with clients.
+Many dieticians focus on caloric intake and Canada's Food Guide (although more and more are open to an individualized approach!) while a Registered Holistic Nutrition Practitioner will concentrate on how the body biochemically reacts to the absorption, digestion and assimilation of food.
 The RHNP’s approach to diet and lifestyle is developed according to what is best for each unique individual as opposed to the standard recommendation for the general public or for all people experiencing a particular health concern.
 Rather than strictly advocating a pyramid or food group-style diet, the RHNP determines the healthiest and most effective program for an individual according to the latest nutrition research and the unique biochemical make-up of the client.

-While many dietitians do still support clients on a 1:1 basis, they may also work in hospital and therapeutic settings to manage food services, treat patient symptoms, and to work with those who require tube feeding.
+While many dieticians do still support clients on a 1:1 basis, they may also work in hospital and therapeutic settings to manage food services, treat patient symptoms, and to work with those who require tube feeding.
 A holistic nutritionist generally works 1:1 with clients and focuses on the individual as a whole, including all aspects of health; diet, lifestyle, emotional, and spiritual, while also trying to get the bottom of the root cause of the client's issues.

-I personally believe that BOTH Dietitians and Holistic Nutritionists hold a very important space in the wellness world, they simply tend to hold a slightly different philosophy.
+I personally believe that BOTH Dieticians and Holistic Nutritionists hold a very important space in the wellness world, they simply tend to hold a slightly different philosophy.
 Ultimately, both want what is best for you!